-6.0 Budget Consultation
+6 Budget Consultation

-- 6.1 In considering the Revenue Budget for 2023/24 the formal consultation document was launched on the 13th January 2023 and closed on the 13th February 2023. - 6.2 The consultation sought feedback on three key proposals: - A 4.99% increase in the council tax precept charged by the council (compared to predecessor authorities). - Harmonising council tax rates across the Westmorland and Furness are. - Introducing a 100% council tax premium on second homes in the area from April 2024.
+6.1 In considering the Revenue Budget for 2023/24 the formal consultation document was launched on the 13 January 2023 and closed on the 13 February 2023.

-- 6.3 A public consultation document was produced which explained the three proposals and their background context.
+- 6.2 The consultation sought feedback on three key proposals: - A 4.99% increase in the council tax precept charged by the council (compared to predecessor authorities). - Harmonising council tax rates across the Westmorland and Furness are. - Introducing a 100% council tax premium on second homes in the area from April 2024. - 6.3 A public consultation document was produced which explained the three proposals and their background context.
 This was made available in council locations like libraries and offices and via the council's website. - 6.4 The document included a short questionnaire which people were encouraged to complete and return, either online or in hard copy.
 There was also the opportunity to email feedback to a dedicated inbox. - 6.5 The consultation was promoted publicly via the local media, on social media (both the council's own and predecessor council's) and subscribers to council email updates.
-It was also promoted to staff in all seven predecessor councils and to the following stakeholder groups: - Sovereign Council and Shadow Authority Members - Trade Unions - Parish and Town Councils - Third Sector organisations - Businesses via Cumbria LEP - 6.6 Scrutiny Members have engaged with the 2022/23 Council Tax consultation through a session held on 6th February 2023, which 16 non-executive members participated in and a second planned session on the 23rd February 2023.
+It was also promoted to staff in all seven predecessor councils and to the following stakeholder groups: - Sovereign Council and Shadow Authority Members - Trade Unions - Parish and Town Councils - Third Sector organisations - Businesses via Cumbria LEP - 6.6 Scrutiny Members have engaged with the 2023/24 Council Tax consultation through a session held on 6th February 2023, which 16 non-executive members participated in and a second planned session on the 23 February 2023.
 All non-executive Members have had the opportunity to contribute to and review this response.
-The key themes and points that Members raised have been set out as part of the overall response report attached as Appendix B. - 6.7 A further meeting with Overview and Scrutiny Committee has been arranged for the 23rd February to consult with them on the proposed 2023/24 Budget and MTFP 2023-2028 in more detail ahead of the Cabinet meeting on the 24th February. - 6.8 Appendix B sets out the feedback from the consultation.
-Cabinet's consideration of this feedback is required before the Cabinet Budget recommendation to Council can be agreed.
-Members should, therefore, ensure that they have appraised themselves of the outcome of consultation. - 6.9 The consultation findings are based on feedback from 1140 respondents.
-The consultation is not designed to be a statistically representative sample of public opinion in Westmorland and Furness but a gauge of the opinions of those people and organisations that have chosen to participate in the process. - 6.10 In summary, - 41% of respondents agreed with the proposal to increase council tax by 4.99%, 52% disagreed and 7% said they did not know. - 59% of respondents agreed with the proposal to harmonise council tax rates, 32% disagreed and 9% said they did not know. - 77% agreed with the proposals to introduce a 100% council tax premium for second homes, 23% disagreed.
+The key themes and points that Members raised have been set out as part of the overall response report attached as Appendix B. - 6.7 A further meeting with Overview and Scrutiny Committee was held on 23 February to consult with them on the proposed 2023/24 Budget and MTFP 2023-2028 in more detail ahead of the Shadow Authority Cabinet meeting on the 24 February. - 6.8 The recommendations from Overview and Scrutiny committee were reported to Cabinet on the 24 February and considered and accepted.
+They are: